nik0spapp/wmil/README.md

 weighted-MIL
 ======================
-The attached code implements a multiple-instance learning algorithm for aspect-based sentiment analysis which was proposed in the paper below.
-In addition, the features extracted from seven datasets are provided as well for research purposes.
+The attached code implements a multiple-instance learning algorithm for aspect-based sentiment analysis which was proposed in the paper listed below.
+Moreoever, the features extracted from seven datasets are provided as well for research purposes.
 If you use them in your research please cite the paper below: